Mpowa-IO/Documents/Whitepaper.md

 ### Tokenized Equity: Mpowa TE, mTE

-These are tokenized shares from the company Mpowa Ltd, more info tba.
+These are tokenized shares from the company Mpowa Ltd. This is a security token, to be registered at the FCA, ESMA, SEC and FINMA.

 ### SDG-Impact Token: mSDG